openqasm/openqasm/source/language/openpulse.rst

 Each operation takes as input one or more signals (which can also be ``envelope`` or ``carrier``) applies a transformation, and produces a new signal.
-Note these do not mutate the input signals, but instead pipes the signal into a transfer function producing a new signal derived from the inputs.
+Note these do not mutate the input signals, but instead pipe the signal into a transfer function producing a new signal derived from the inputs.
 Signals are classical and may be reused.
 It is the responsibility of the target compiler to decided how to implement signals on hardware.
 For example, the compiler may implement carriers by applying a digital sideband to supplied envelopes and tracking all phases in software or alternatively it may